Ankit-Sharma-ggn/CKA/networking/ingress.md

 ## Types of Ingress

-# 1. Ingress backed by a single Service
+### 1. Ingress backed by a single Service

+- specifying a default backend with no rules.

 ```yaml
 apiVersion: networking.k8s.io/v1